 Compound Diet With Exercise

 Usually, it’s a good idea to gradually ease yourself into a healthy lifestyle.
 Changing too many things at the same time can be counterproductive.
 But when it comes to healthy eating, making changes to your physical activity matters a lot.
-People who eat healthy and exercise regularly have a better chance of maintaining a healthy lifestyle.
+People who eat healthily and exercise regularly have a better chance of maintaining a healthy lifestyle.
 Much more than people who do just one of the two.
 Make both changes to your lifestyle simultaneously for the best results.

 There’s so much information on good weight-loss exercises that finding the one that works for you can be difficult.
-On top of that, working individuals find it hard to make the time to change their diet AND go to the gym.
+On top of that, working individuals find it hard to take the time to change their diet AND go to the gym.
 But there is a very convenient alternative.
 An hour of yoga in front of the TV and a healthy diet may be all you need to get to your goals.
 Happy, healthy eating!